-Scaphocephaly (or dolicocephaly) is also called sagittal synostosis.
-It is the most common type of craniosynostosis, which occurs when bones in an infant’s head fuse together abnormally.
-The experienced doctors of St. Louis Children’s Hospital have been treating scaphocephaly for decades.
+Sagittal craniosynostosis, also called scaphocephaly or dolichocephaly, is the most common type of craniosynostosis, which occurs when bones in an infant’s head fuse together abnormally.
+The experienced doctors at St. Louis Children’s Hospital have been treating scaphocephaly for decades.

 What Is Sagittal Craniosynostosis?

-Sagittal craniosynostosis, or scaphocephaly, occurs when certain bones in a child’s skull fuse prematurely.
-At birth, a child’s skull is made up of several separate bones with growth plates (also called ‘sutures’) between them.
+Sagittal craniosynostosis occurs when certain bones in a child’s skull fuse prematurely.
+At birth, a child’s skull is made up of several separate bones with growth plates between them.
 Because the skull is not a solid piece of bone yet, the brain can grow and expand in size.
 Normally, the skull sutures close during adulthood.

 In some children, the bones of the head fuse together before they should.
 Sagittal craniosynostosis refers to the premature closing of the suture that runs from front to back at the top of the head.
 Babies are usually identified with abnormal head shapes soon after birth.